Abelian surfaces admitting an (l,l)-endomorphism: Example

-A \emph{Weil $q$-number} is an algebraic integer $\pi$ such that $\pi \overline{\pi} = q$ for every embedding of $\pi$ into $\C$. \begin{lemma} If $K=\Q[x]$ is a quartic CM-field and $x$ is a Weil $2$-number, then the characteristic polynomial $P_x^{\mathrm{a}}$ is an irreducible polynomial of degree~$4$ of the form
+We recall that a \emph{Weil $q$-number} is an algebraic integer $\pi$ such that $\pi \overline{\pi} = q$ for every embedding of $\pi$ into $\C$. \begin{lemma} If $K=\Q[x]$ is a quartic CM-field and $x$ is a Weil $2$-number, then the characteristic polynomial $P_x^{\mathrm{a}}$ is an irreducible polynomial of degree~$4$ of the form

 where $a_1$ and $a_2$ are integers.